idleberg/atom-portable-packages/README.md

 #### What are portable packages?

 A portable package is a simple Zip-file with the file-extension `.atom-package`.
-By default, they include Node dependencies and can be installed without the need of an internet connection.
+By default, these include Node dependencies and can be installed without the need of an internet connection.

 #### How can I exclude files from my package?